AllenLiu8888/DECO3500-Doom-Scrollers/README.md

 2. Press the button on each ESP32 to enter READY.
 3. Place your phone on the load cell to start focus.
 4. Focus together for the configured duration.
-5. If one picks up their phone, both devices react; put the phone back to resume.
+5. If either user picks up their phone, both devices react (both buzz).
+The user who lifted the phone also triggers the servo “slapper” on their device as a penalty.
+Put the phone back to return to WAIT_PHONE; the focus timer resets.
+6. During BREAK, users are free to use their phones.

 ### LCD During Each Stage